vega/falcon/README.md

 <a href="#JsonDB" id="JsonDB">#</a> `class` <b>JsonDB</b>(_object_)

-Takes a javascript object and attaches `FalconVis` data index methods to it.
+Takes a JavaScript object and attaches `FalconVis` data index methods to it.
 Under the hood, it converts into a <b>ArrowDB</b> class.

 The JsonDB supports row-wise or column-wise object formats, but it is recommended to use column-wise format because the row-wise format converts to column-wise with a copy.